 *

-* The JDBC type specified by sqlType
+* The JDBC type specified by sqlType for an OUT

 * parameter determines the Java type that must be used

-method to read the value of that parameter.
+* in the get method to read the value of that parameter.

 *

-* This version of registerOutParameter
+* This version of registerOutParameter should be

 * used when the parameter is of JDBC type NUMERIC

-* or DECIMAL
+* or DECIMAL.

 *